p2ppsr/byte-shop/README.md

 - STAGING_GCP_PROJECT_ID and PROD_GCP_PROJECT_ID are usually the same, unless you have different Google Cloud projects for each deployment.
 Set them to the project ID where App Engine is running.
 - GCP_DEPLOY_CREDS is the text of the JSON file that you downloaded when you created the access key for the service account

-After this is done, write a commit and push it to the `production` branch.
-Check that the Google Cloud production deployment succeeded in GitHub Actions.
-After it works, pull your new commit into `master` and ensure that the `staging` deployment succeeds.
-You will need to deploy the production branch before the master branch, as the first Google Cloud service must always be `default`.
+After this is done, write a commit and push it to `master`.
+Check that both the GCP staging and production deployments succeeded in GitHub Actions.

-Once you have successfully deployed your `staging` and `production` apps, use your Google Cloud console to 'Add Domains' so you can use your custom domains by pointing them to your newly deployed apps.
+Once you have successfully deployed your staging and production GCP applications, use your GCP console to 'Add Domains' so you can use your custom domains by pointing them to your newly deployed applications.

 Once your custom domains are working, you will need to migrate both the staging and production databases to create the schema after deployment.
 Use the `/migrate` API endpoints on both deployments with the migration keys you have configured.